Imperial-Industries/Sapphire-DE/README.md

 # Sapphire-DE
-The desktop environment for Sapphire OS
+The desktop environment for Sapphire OS.
+To install, just bash index.sh